solarorb93/BetaSuite/README.md

 * If you are having problems with boxes not appearing to be in the right place or censoring not applied correctly, you can set debug_mode in the config file to try to see what's going on.

 ## Changelog
+* v0.2.3: 2022-08-01
+    * Fixed min_prob, which was broken (thank you to teasey who found the bug!)
+    * Added BetaSuite watermark, which can be turned on and off in config
+    * Added url http://betasuite.net where project page can be found
+    * Added function to optionally delete original uncensored content (thanks Rayzs177 for the suggestion!)
+    * Fixed betatest
+    * Other minor changes
 * v0.2.2: 2022-07-31
     * Add debug mode
     * Add betavision-coordinates